Sony A99 II versus Sony A9

 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/30p).

-Apart from body and sensor, cameras can and do differ across a range of features.
+Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A9 offers a substantially higher resolution than the one in the A99 II (3686k vs 2400k dots).
-The following table reports on some other key feature differences and similarities of the Sony A99 II, the Sony A9, and comparable cameras.
+The adjacent table lists some of the other core features of the Sony A99 II and Sony A9 along with similar information for a selection of comparators.
 If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.

 |Sony A99 II (⇒ rgt)||2400||YES||3.0||1229||tilting||no||8000||12.0||no||YES|

 |Panasonic GH5 (⇒ lft | rgt)||3680||no||3.2||1620||swivel||YES||8000||12.0||no||YES|